Borrowdale School SENCO:

 Children are assessed regularly within school using both paper and on line resources.
 Mr Smits (SENCo) has regular discussions with class teachers to discuss any children working below age related expectations.
 Further assessments, discussions or observations may be carried out to find out if any further support is needed.
 If the teacher/SENCo feels that a child has needs that require additional support to that provided in the classroom, then the child is recognised as having Special Educational Needs and an Individual Education Plan will be written by the class teacher.
 The details of this plan will be discussed at a meeting between parents and the class teacher and, if deemed appropriate, the SENCo.

 At Borrowdale School there are a number of Teaching Assistants who may provide additional support to the pupils who need it.
-The staff, including the SENCo and Teaching Assistants, have experience in supporting children who need it.
+The staff, including the SENCo and Teaching Assistants, have experience in supporting children who need addititional support in their learning, but we are no experts.

 Depending on the amount of support and resources your child needs, your child may be supported in the classroom, in a small group or individually.
-If, after in-school support, it is identified that your child needs more specific assessment or involvement from any outside specialist, then the SENCo will discuss this with you and seek your permission to proceed.
+If, after in-school support, it is identified that your child needs more specific assessment or involvement from any outside specialist, then the SENCo will discuss this with you and seek your permission to proceed to apply for an Education Health and Care Plan (EHCP).

 In addition to the normal reporting arrangements, parents’ evenings are held during the Autumn and Spring terms.
 At these appointments teachers will discuss progress that a child is making and how parents can support their child at home, if necessary.
 Additional appointments are also offered with the SENCo if a child has an individual education plan (IEP) which will give details of the targets, who will be supporting your child to help achieve the targets and when the targets will be reviewed.IEPs are usually reviewed and rewritten every six months but, on occasions, they can be issued at the beginning of a term.Parents are always able to contact teachers or the SENCo (either by email or telephone) to either discuss their child or to arrange a meeting at any time throughout the academic year.

 Staff training in relation to SEND is carried out on a regular basis depending on the needs of the children within the school.
-Recently, some staff training on Makaton took place to support a pupil with speech and language difficulties, whilst many of our staff members have attended training to support statemented pupils in the past.
-On other occasions a member of staff will attend a specific course and feed back knowledge to the relevant staff on return to school.
 Referrals can also be made to external specialists of particular areas of SEND by the SENCo.
 They will then come into school to observe and work with the child.
 They will then write a report which will provide staff with advice and strategies to support individual children.

 Borrowdale School is accessible for wheelchair users and there are disabled toilet facilities.